makeandbuild/vessl/README.md

 ## Fixtures

 You can also make use of the fixture functionality to load test data from class resources.
-The solution this is based upon seperates loaders from persisters and takes into account order of data that is being loaded.  if you have cross referencing associations, then you will probably want to write your own custom EntityLoaders and EntityManagers.
+The solution seperates two seperate conceptual elements:
+* [EntityLoader](./src/main/java/com/makeandbuild/vessl/fixture/EntityLoader.java) - is responsible for loading the fixture data from a source
+* [EntityManager](./src/main/java/com/makeandbuild/vessl/fixture/EntityManager.java) - is responsible for persisting the loaded entity to the target data source

+To understand how to use this, please see
 * [src/test/resources/fixtures](./src/test/resources/fixtures) includes json resources to be loaded
 * [src/test/resources/spring.xml](src/test/resources/spring.xml) definition of fixture sets up the meta data for the project and takes into account the ordering

-[Fixture_IT](src/test/java/integration/com/makeandbuild/vessl/fixture/Fixture_IT.java) has the tests for loading and purging data
-* testAll() demonstrates how you can setup a set of resource files to be loaded in spring and purge() or load() as a complete set
+* [Fixture_IT.testAll()](src/test/java/integration/com/makeandbuild/vessl/fixture/Fixture_IT.java) demonstrates how you can setup a set of resource files to be loaded in spring and purge() or load() as a complete set
-* testResourceSingularly() demonstrates on how to pass in a resource location to load a resoruce explicity
+* [Fixture_IT.testResourceSingularly()](src/test/java/integration/com/makeandbuild/vessl/fixture/Fixture_IT.java) demonstrates on how to pass in a resource location to load a resoruce explicity
-* testEntityClassSingularly() demonstrates how to purge via a given Model class
+* [Fixture_IT.testEntityClassSingularly()](src/test/java/integration/com/makeandbuild/vessl/fixture/Fixture_IT.java)  demonstrates how to purge via a given Model class

 ## Validation